Master Thoroughfare Plan

 Currently, the only existing limited-access facilities (i.e. freeways) in McKinney are S.H.
 121 (including Spur 399 east of U.S. 75) and U.S 75.
 However, there are plans for a Collin County Outer Loop in the far northern reaches of McKinney.
 Additionally, the Texas Department of Transportation (TxDOT) is currently performing a feasibility study which is evaluating options for conversion of the existing U.S. 380 to a limited-access facility as well as options for an alternative limited-access U.S. 380 Bypass, with potential alignments routed north of the existing U.S. 380.
 This study also includes the feasibility of extending Spur 399 past its current terminus at SH 5 with an eastern connection to US 380.

 With this in mind, it is possible that McKinney will see new freeways at some point in the future.

-What is a Limited Access Facility?
+11. What is a Limited Access Facility?

 As you might imagine, the process for introducing major freeways to an area requires a tremendous amount of planning and evaluation by a number of different agencies.
 At this early stage, it is difficult to estimate how long it could take to see a new freeway in Collin County; however, it will likely take many years before any new freeways would be under construction.

-I don’t think traffic on our roads is that bad… so why change the MTP?As part of the ONE McKinney 2040 Comprehensive Plan Update, the city is not only looking at the function of the roads today, but also once the city reaches full build out.
-Build out is a technical way of referring to the City when it’s done developing and is all grown up.
+As part of the ONE McKinney 2040 Comprehensive Plan Update, the city is not only looking at the function of the roads today but also once the city reaches full buildout.
+Buildout is a technical way of referring to the city when it’s done developing and is all grown up.

 This is important because it allows the city to better plan, prepare for and construct a roadway network that maintains good traffic flows for its residents both now and in the future.
-It also gives residents a chance to see where certain roadways might actually be needed in the future so they can ascertain what impacts it may have on them or their properties.
+It also gives residents a chance to see where certain roadways might actually be needed in the future so they can see what impacts it may have on them or their properties.